STRAN90/milestone-project-4/README.md

 These users will be seeking:

-- An informative website with easy-to-find and concise information about cookbooks and culinary supplies
+- An informative website with easy-to-find and concise information about cookbooks.
-- A platform that offers a variety of cookbooks and related items
+- A platform that offers a variety of cookbooks to suit all needs.
-- The ability to browse, view, and purchase cookbooks and kitchen tools available for sale
+- The ability to browse, view, and purchase cookbooks available for sale.
 - Features such as user accounts for managing billing history, wish lists, and writing reviews
-- Subscription options for receiving updates on new cookbook releases and culinary trends
+- Subscription options for receiving updates on new cookbook releases and culinary trends.

 This website will provide all these functionalities while ensuring intuitive navigation and ease of use.